What Happens At A Magazine Photo Shoot

 No matter what you have done to your house in preparation, you must know that things will get moved around.

-Well, since the editor would not like the changes, all the coffee things had to go and they moved other things in there instead.
+Since the editor didn’t like the changes, all the coffee stuff had to go, and they moved other stuff in there instead.
 The editor might nix the whole room or feature over that one thing.

 A variegated philodendron, lush and pretty, on a plant stand in my living room